thanhhue121/thanhhue121/README.md

 ## 🌸 LeetCode
 Tracking my LeetCode progress: https://leetcode.com/u/Hue121/

+## 💗 About Me
+- I love working on **coding and data analysis** projects.
+- Constantly learning and growing with a focus on **Python, SQL, Excel, Power BI**.
+- I believe in the power of **innovation and creativity** to turn ideas into impactful solutions.

+## 📊 My coding journey

 Thank you for stopping by!
 Feel free to explore my repositories and reach out if you have any questions or ideas to collaborate on 💕